ShadrackAdwera/ts-auth/README.md

 ## The Idea

-- Provide users with an access token and a refresh upon authentication.
+- Provide users with an access token and a refresh token upon authentication.
 - On the React App (later on though), request for a new access token using the refresh token once the current one is expired, instead of autologging the user out.
 - Blacklist refresh tokens for whatever reason.
 - Honourable Mention: Password change logic.